 Can I buy any house?

 The programme is for new houses supplied by recognised building companies and well built existing houses and apartments.

 We can put you in contact with one of our financial partners to talk about your home lending options.

 Who decides the market value of the house?

-The lender will require a market valuation from an independent registered valuer and we will arrange this for you.
+The lender will require a market valuation from an independent registered valuer.

 YouOwn plays a passive role.
+You are always the majority owner.
 When the property is sold, we get our share of the sale price.

 How often can I increase my share in the house?